 After arriving at Vostok on 29 November, the equipment for the trip to Pole was selected and serviced.
 The 16-man team, led by Alexander G. Dralkin, left Vostok on 8 December.
 They stopped for seismic readings every 125 miles and arrived at Pole on 26 December.
 Upon arrival they asked to see a Western, so they were shown Hondo starring John Wayne.
 In addition to their seismic work at Pole, they also drove their vehicles "around the world" (circling the ring of 55-gallon drums) in 15 minutes, for which they were given special certificates.
 The group departed on the 29th and reached Vostok on 8 January, from where the party was flown out to Mirny.

-[Source and credit for Pole photo: Soviet Geographical Explorations and Discoveries, by N. A. Gvozdetsky; English translation by Anatoly Bratov, 1974.
-And thanks to Alex Zaitsev for the book!]
+[Sources and credits for the Pole photos: The photo at the top of this page is from Soviet Geographical Explorations and Discoveries, by N. A. Gvozdetsky; English translation by Anatoly Bratov, 1974 (thanks to Alex Zaitsev for the book).
+The two photos at the bottom of the page are U.S. Navy photos from the 1959-60 winter cruisebook.]